Lessons Learned From Investigations of Product Failures

 Product Validation

-The crisis playbook should cover roles and responsibilities — including potential action checklists — for multiple functional forensic teams.
+The crisis playbook should cover roles and responsibilities — including potential action checklists — for multiple functional forensic teams across the quality investigation.
 It’s feasible that a crisis might require teams in R&D, sciences, manufacturing, distribution, supply chain, human resources, legal, regulatory, quality, environmental, sales/marketing, and communications, as well as sub-teams for representatives from affected countries and from government affairs.

 What expertise would each team require?
 What would be each team’s scope and focus?
 Most important, how should the teams interact, coordinate activities, and measure progress toward milestones and a final resolution?
 A crisis playbook should provide answers, which would vary case by case.